yamafaktory/yamafaktory/README.md

 I'm Davy (he/him), a software engineer|hacker|maker.

-- ☀️ Lead engineer @allthings_here by day
+- ☀️ Lead engineer @allthings by day
 - 🌕 Rustacean 🦀 by night

 I ❤️ to learn on a daily basis, to face new challenges and to contribute to open-source.
 Github is a playground for my experiments.